Tools

 Task Runners #task-runners back to top

 Webpack - Webpack is a bundler for JS/CSS.
-It’s extremely useful when building larger JavaScript applications (i.e. React.js).
+It’s beneficial when 10up Toolkit can’t handle a project’s requirements.

 Package/Dependency Managers #package-managers back to top

 Composer - We use Composer for managing PHP dependencies.
-Usually everything we need is bundled with WordPress, but sometimes we need external PHP libraries like “Patchwork”.
-Composer is a great way to manage those external libraries.
+When we need to pull in external PHP libraries, Composer provides an easy way to install and update those.

 Version Control #version-control back to top